What Is a Friend?

 Your friends may change as you get older, but some friendships can last your whole life.

 You might have heard the saying "There are no strangers, just friends you haven't met yet."
 Friends are everywhere.
 Start by looking around your classroom or in the cafeteria.
 Other places you might find friends include:

 - after-school activities like swim practice, karate, or soccer

 - places of worship

-- social skills groups (these groups help students practice talking, listening, and building other friendship skills)
+- social skills groups (these groups help people practice talking, listening, and building other friendship skills)

 What Should I Look for in a Friend?

 It's easy to make friends with someone who likes to do the same things you do.
-That means if you like to draw, try to find someone who likes to do that too.
+If you like to draw, try to find someone who likes to do that too.
 Maybe you love board games!
 Whatever it is, try to look for a friend who likes what you like.
 When you have things in common, there's more to talk about.

 Liking the same things is important, but it's even more important to find someone who is nice.
 A person who is mean, makes fun of others, doesn't listen to the teacher, and gets in trouble at school is not a good choice for a friend.
 Choose someone who:

 - smiles at you